anagnostop/gio-research/content/authors/xi-zhang/_index.md

 ### Professional Service

+ - Recognized as a top-10% reviewer for the 2023 International Conference on Artificial Intelligence and Statistics (AISTATS 2023).
  - Reviewer for the following conferences: AISTATS 2021, ICML 2022 and NeurIPS 2022.
  - Reviewer for the following journals: IEEE Transactions on Cybernetics in 2021.
  - Volunteer for the following conferences: ICML 2021.